Mate choice in humans: Female short-term

-Women's mate choice is not as straightforward as selecting a mate that displays all of her desired qualities.
-Often, potential mates will possess some qualities that are desirable and some that are not, so women must assess the relative costs and benefits of their potential partners' traits and 'trade off'.
 Women's mate choices will also be constrained by the context in which they are making them, resulting in conditional mate choices.
 Some of the conditions that may influence female mate choice include the woman's own perceived attractiveness, the woman's personal resources, mate copying and parasite stress.
 Romantic love is the mechanism through which long-term mate choice occurs in human females.

-Male mate choice
+Male short-term

-Generally, it is unusual for males within a species to be the choosy sex.
-There are many reasons for this.
-In humans, following sexual reproduction, the female is obliged to endure a nine-month pregnancy and childbirth.
-This means that females have a greater obligatory parental investment to offspring, than males.
-Human males have a larger quantity of gametes than females, which are replenished at a rate of approximately 12 million per hour.
-Conversely, female humans are born with a fixed amount of egg cells which are not restocked over the lifespan.
-This provides males with a greater window of opportunity to mate and reproduce than females, hence females are usually more choosy.

-As there is mutual mate choice in humans, men are influenced by certain traits when deciding for potential partners.
-They are less choosy than women in short-term mating as the perceived parental investment is low as they do not have an obligatory parental investment but equally choosy as women in long-term mating as men then invest heavily in the offspring in form of resource provisioning and support, meaning that the parental investment is equally high.

-Short-term mating strategies

 When finding a short-term mate, males highly value women with sexual experience and physical attractiveness.
 Men seeking short-term sexual relationships are likely to avoid women who are interested in commitment or require investment.
 In short-term sexual relationships, men are less choosy because of low parental investment.

 Examples of short-term mating strategies in males: